 Q. What are the maximum memory usages of SPS service?

 Memory usage is almost negligible.
 By design, SPS is extremely lightweight and consumes very few resources.

 SPS is essentially a ‘dumb software-based sensor’.
 Its only job is to send small packets of information to the cloud.
 It’s in the cloud where the heavy lifting is done to process the raw data into meaningful utilization data that is leveraged throughout Serraview to drive business outcomes.

 Q. Does every office location need to have a Virtual Machine (VM) to install the Switch scanner and Wire up service?

 It depends on your network design.
 If your VM is able to connect to all switches over SNMP, then you will only need one.
 If your network is partitioned, then you might need multiple Switch Scanners to collect the information from each set of switches.

 Q. The requirement for the VM is to have it connected to our environment (VPN connected to cloud environments) or is it mandatory to be in on-premise environment?

 The VM should be hosted within your network.
 It does not need to be physically on-premises, the requirement is just for it to be able to connect to your switches via SNMP

-The Switch Scanner and Wireup service apps themselves are installed by your business, with instructions provided by SpaceIQ.
+The Switch Scanner and Wireup service apps themselves are installed by your business, with instructions provided by Serraview.
 Our Onboarding Project Manager will guide your technical team through installation, so your team can always reach out for help.

 During installation, SNMP Authentication is configured, using keys created by your team.
 SVLive supports SNMP V2 and SNMP V3.